Grilled Cod Tacos with Charred Red Cabbage.

 If you want to celebrbate National Taco Day, but prefer your tacos with lobster, head over to these: Lobster Tacos with Warm Scallion Butter.
 And, if you’re not a seafood lover and want more plant-based tacos, these Roasted Cauliflower Tacos with White Beans are just up your alley.

-Here’s how to make these Grilled Fish Tacos with Charred Red Cabbage:
+Here’s how to make these Grilled Cod Tacos with Charred Red Cabbage:

 - 1 small head red cabbage sliced (core kept intact)